128technology/docs/docs/config_lacp.md

 ## How It Works

-The LAG is created by configuring a `bond` device interface.
-It is populated as other device interfaces are configured with the `parent-bond` option identified as the `bond` device interface.
-Because LACP is enabled by default on the `bond` interface, the LAG allows the exchange of information mentioned earlier.
+The LAG is created by defining a device interface as a `bond`.
+The `bond` interface is configured with a network-interface.
+Members of the `bond` are configured as ethernet device interfaces, and have the `parent-bond` setting defined as the `bond` device interface. `bond` members (the device interfaces) are not allowed to be configured with their own network-interfaces.

 Keep in mind the following LAG/LACP requirements: